What Will It Mean to See God?

 Will we ever tire of praising him?
 Augustine writes, “God himself, who is the Author of virtue, shall be our reward.
 As there is nothing greater or better than God himself, God has promised us himself.
 God shall be the end of all our desires, who will be seen without end, loved without cloy, and praised without weariness.”

-(This article is condensed from a chapter in Randy’s new book, Heaven, now available in bookstores.)
+(This article is condensed from a chapter in Randy’s book Heaven)